Click To Go Back To The Main www.GlenStephens.com Stamps Homepage

 In 1981, Dunkerley fulfilled a desire to study by completing a Bachelor of Economics degree at Monash University.
 He then studied part-time for two years towards an MBA at Melbourne University.
 At the same time, he commenced his present career of dealing mail order from home.

-He joined the Royal Philatelic Society of Victoria the moment he was old enough (no 12-year-olds permitted in there, heaven forbid!) and has since then displayed and been guest speaker.
+He joined the Royal Philatelic Society of Victoria the moment he was old enough (no 12-year-olds permitted in there, heaven forbid!) and has since then displayed his collection, and been guest speaker.

-Dunkerley's tertiary background in economics and statistics has assisted in another of his passions.
-He has created an extensive data base on price changes of key Australasian and Australian Colonies stamps, ranging back to 1960, using Stanley Gibbons catalog values.
+Dunkerley’ s tertiary background in economics and statistics has assisted in another of his passions.
+He has created an extensive data base on price changes of key Australasian and Australian Colonies stamps, ranging back to 1960, using Stanley Gibbons catalogue values.

 This strong performance has been much the same over the past surveys.
 Other sectors, such as postage dues, have also done especially well.